 Review the following pages on this site for help in making marketing decisions.

 CO-ORDINATE YOUR MESSAGE - Next, go to your website and check, page by page, to make certain that the information on the pages is correct and the marketing message is appropriate.

 Make notes about any changes that need to be made, either in information or content.
 The name of the page is shown in the window at the top of the page.
 If your website is managed by a third party, write down the name of the page and the changes to be made.
-If you are managing the website in-house, (here's a way to do that)make the changes as you proceed.
+If you are managing the website in-house, make the changes as you proceed.
 The Year-End Checklist provides examples of the pages to be sure to scrutinize under the "Review Your Website" section.

 Take a look at your branding and marketing materials.
 If the logo needs to be updated or refreshed, now is the time to do it.
 You can find logo designers on-line or can ask at a local college if a graphics student is looking for a project.
 Have an idea of what you want, but don't restrict the creativity.
 You may be surprised at the results.